MarilenaRoque/personal_portfolio/README.md

 # Mari Roque - Personal Potfolio

-> This is a website to preseent myself and showcase my best projects.
+> This is a responsive website to present myself and showcase my best projects.

-# A Live Version will be available soon [HERE]()
+# A Live Version will be available soon [HERE](https://mariroqueproject.com)

 ![Timeline View](./app/assets/images/screenshot.png)

-## Features Built

-If you're no authenticated User, you can

-- Sign Up
-- Sign In

-If you are an authenticated User, you can

-- See all articles
-- See articles by category
-- Create articles
-- Vote articles

 ## Built With